noil/dachshund/README.md

 - Recycling the number of workers automatically
 - Changing (increase/descrease) the number of workers on the fly, without restarting or stopping the service
-- Changing (increase/descrease) queue buffer size on the fly, without restarting or stopping the service.
-If use buffered pool
-- Changing method which pool calls on the fly

 ### Installation